KouroshAlinaghi/little-elementor/README.md

  # group: 11

 ```
-*Important*: Lanthanides and actinides are not supported yet.
+*Important*: Lanthanides and actinides and Transition metals are not supported yet.